carltheperson/advanced-js-objects/chapters/chapter-3.md

 ### enumerable

 Setting the `enumerable` attribute to `false` can “hide” your properties in certain contexts.
-Throughout the following examples we will be using the same Object called `obj`.
+Throughout the following examples we will be using the same object called `obj`.
 It has three properties, `a`, `b`, and `c`.

 `a` and `c` are *enumerable*, that is, their `enumerable` attribute is set to `true`.